slexisvn/query_engine/docs/01-frontend/09-types-and-expressions.md

 Date minus date is a **number of days** (`INT32`), not a date — subtracting two points gives an interval.
 Date plus a number is still a date.
 And because the temporal checks come first, they beat every other rule: `DATE + FLOAT64` is a `DATE`, not a float.

 Recall from chapter 4 that a `DATE` is an `Int32Array` of day numbers.
-Date arithmetic is therefore integer arithmetic that happens to be labeled — the type system carries the meaning, and the execution layer never converts to a calendar object.
+Date arithmetic is therefore integer arithmetic that happens to be labeled — the type system carries the meaning, for simple day arithmetic.
+Calendar operations such as extracting a month require additional temporal logic.

 ## Aggregates